HaRdLUG

 What We've Done Lately:

-Hampton Roads Naval Museum in Norfolk
+Brick-by-Brick LEGO Shipbuilding in partnership with Hampton Roads Naval Museum

 Virginia Aquarium in Virginia Beach